teddywing/Legibility/README.md

 subdomains), and terminated by a `.css` extension.

+### Domain wildcards
+Styles can be applied to multiple domains or subdomains using domain-level wildcards.
+For the host `www.example.com`, the following CSS files will apply:

+* `%.css`: Applies styles to all hosts
+* `%.com.css`: Applies styles to all `.com` domains
+* `%.example.com.css`: Applies styles to all subdomains under `example.com`
+* `www.example.com.css`: Applies styles to the `www.example.com` host

 ## Install
 This extension should be installed unpacked to allow you to freely add and modify stylesheets in the `css/` directory.